DecisiveAI/mdai-docs/src/install/aws/prerequisites.md

 ### System Requirements

+Ensure your development environment has access to all of the following software and settings.

-Make sure that your developer environment has the following.
-This page assumes that you’re using bash.
-Adapt configuration and commands as necessary for your preferred shell.
+**Note:** *This page assumes you’re using bash, but you can modify these configurations and commands as needed for your preferred command line interface.*

 - Install [Go](https://go.dev/dl/) (1.20 or higher) from source or use homebrew `brew install go`
 - [GOBIN environment variable](https://pkg.go.dev/cmd/go#hdr-Environment_variables) is set; if unset, initialize it appropriately, for example: